Facilities FAQs Volunteer

 Trail head to the perimeter trail and access to excellent fishing

-- Construction on a non-motorized boat access will begin Spring 2018 about 1.1 miles down the trail from the existing trail head.
+- Construction on a non-motorized boat access has begun and will be about 1.1 miles down the trail from the existing trail head.
 This will allow non-motorized users such as kayaks, canoes, and paddle boarders an access to the reservoir away from the busy motorized traffic of the Hailstone ramp.
 This will also assist anglers with an area to park that is considerably closer to the water and will increase the visitation to the area.
 The new access will have additional parking, hitching posts, and another CXT restroom for convenience.

 ****Winter at Jordanelle****